THallerJ/tab-machine/README.md

 ### Environment Variables

-Depending on the context in which you are running the app, certain environamental variables must be provided:
+Depending on the context in which you are running the app, certain environmental variables must be provided:

 | VARIABLE              | DESCRIPTION                                                                       | RUN LOCALLY | RUN IN DOCKER | RUN E2E TESTS |
 | --------------------- | --------------------------------------------------------------------------------- | :---------: | :-----------: | :-----------: |